dills003/Behavioral-Cloning-Project3/writeup_template.md

 Etc ....

 After the collection process, I had  number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by cropping and normalizing it.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 10 as evidenced by asdfadsfasdf I used an adam optimizer so that manually training the learning rate wasn't necessary.